#smt-solver #satisfiability #api #modulo

 Usage

 The primary way to use smtlib is by constructing a smtlib::Solver.
 A solver takes as argument a smtlib::Backend.
 To see which backends are provided with the library check out the smtlib::backend module.
-Each backend is behind a feature flag, so for example to use the Z3 binary backend install smtlib by running
+Some backend is behind a feature flag, so for example to use the Z3 statically backend install smtlib by running cargo add smtlib -F z3-static, but otherwise add it by running:

 Now you can go ahead and use the library in your project.